Our call from July 2020

-The Fossil Free UCT campaign was the founding campaign of Fossil Free SA, and is an ongoing collaboration with partners such as the UCT Green Campus Initiative (GCI) and the (now inactive) Climate Action Project.
+The Fossil Free UCT campaign was the founding campaign of Fossil Free SA, and is an ongoing collaboration with partners such as the UCT Green Campus Initiative (GCI), the Climate Action Project, and UCT academic staff members.
 We continue to make divestment by Africa’s leading university from the fossil fuels that are so deadly to Africans a key priority in our work.

 UCT’s finances are overseen by:

 - On a day-to-day basis, the Joint Investment Committee (a rather secretive body; we cannot find out who serves on it).
 The JIC answers to:

 - The new University Panel on Responsible Investment (established in 2018 as a result of our lobbying), chaired by Professor Tom Moultrie, which will in theory advise the JIC on how to modify its practices to incorporate responsible investment considerations.

 The Vice-Chancellor is a member of all three bodies.

 - How robust the UPRI’s advice will be